tillmzw/cos/content/posts/32-van-richten.md

 The party overlooks the aftermath of the battle. {{% mdref Yaroslav %}} is KO.
 Regaining consciousness, he thanks the morning lord.

-Thaddeus appeared to be dead.
+{{% mdref Thaddeus %}} appeared to be dead.
 But he holds on to life.
 Somehow.

-There are no remains of Anastrasya.
+There are no remains of {{% mdref Anastrasya %}}.
 Is she really dead?

-Ilizeiros takes the Sword and dons a suit of armour, Reese the amulet.
+{{% mdref Ilizeiros %}} takes the Sword and dons a suit of armour, {{% mdref Reese %}} the amulet.
 It is magical and can cast spells.

 ## Back to van Richtens Tower